 A slide looking back at the rise and fall of Influenza clades over the past 12 years

-We can then drag the Markdown file onto the Narrative Debugger page and you should see something like the top half of this figure:
+Drag the Markdown file onto the Narrative Debugger page.
+You should see something like the top half of this figure:

 The narrative file you drag onto the debugger remains within your browser and is not sent to the Nextstrain server.
 The datasets it specifies must be accessible through nextstrain.org and are fetched (downloaded) when you are testing a narrative; these can include private Nextstrain Groups assuming you are logged into nextstrain.org & can access those private datasets.

 Hopefully the above section gives you enough to get started writing your own narratives.
 There are more technical details to follow, but if you want to get started we encourage trying it out!
 There are plenty of ways to approach the task, but we find the following workflow tends to work well: